babit56/rns-seed-predictor/README.md

 # Generate unique seeds with only the Ruins and Darkbite sets unlocked and save the data in ruins-darkbite-seeds.csv
 rns-seed-predictor --ruins --darkbite -o ruins-darkbite-seeds.csv

-# Generate all possible combinations of unlocked sets where ruins and darkbite are turned.
-Saves in full_gen/, takes ~7 min on my machine
+# Generate all possible combinations of unlocked sets where the ruins and darkbite sets are unlocked.
+Saves in full_gen/, takes ~7 min on my machine (12 threads @ 3.7GHz)
-# Be warned, it uses all the cpu power (cores) you give it (thanks to multithreading via rayon)
 rns-seed-predictor --full-generation --ruins --darkbite
 ```

-See readme in `seed_searcher/` folder for usage of that tool
+See README in `seed_searcher/` folder for searching through the generated seeds

 ## Output